**New extended deadline for three positions. See list below.

 - Wilson Special Collections Library Public History Fellowship

 **Due to the extended deadline faculty recommendations may be turned in late.

 Other (closed) Placements for this academic year (2021-2022) include:

 - Carolina Public Humanities Strategic Collaborations Fellowship

-Past fellows have worked with the Marian Cheek Jackson Center, Ackland Art Museum, the National Humanities Center, Playmakers Repertory, Historic Stagville, the Wilson Library, and the Charlotte Hawkins Brown Museum.
+Past fellows have worked with the Marian Cheek Jackson Center, the Latino Migration Project, the National Humanities Center, Playmakers Repertory, Historic Stagville, Southern Cultures, and the Charlotte Hawkins Brown Museum to name a few.